pvnkot/ResumeCDK/README.md

 UI -> API Gateway -> Lambdas to get various sections of resume data

 ### Pipelines
-The AWS account will have 2 CodePipelineV2 entities:
+The plan is to have this AWS account contain 2 CodePipelineV2 entities:
-1. Contains the website code, stored in a S3  bucket
+1. Deploys the website code, stored in a S3 bucket
 2. Contains API Gateway and the Lambda APIs

 ## Useful commands